solarslurpi/OG-GrowBuddy/pages/cam_buddy.md

 - USB cable
 - 3d Printed enclosure
 # Software
-From my limited experience, we all use the Arduino IDE and "template" code.
+From my limited experience, folks using the ESP32-CAM have been enabled by the Arduino IDE libraries and example code.
+The one I ended up starting with is the [ESPAsyncWebServer library](https://github.com/me-no-dev/ESPAsyncWebServer).
+I started with straight ESP32-CAM Video Streaming as [well documented in a Random Nerd Tutorial](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/).
+Unfortunately, the synchronous nature did not allow me to also send timelapse images to a Raspberry Pi for the timelapse gif.

 ## Features
 - Live Stream